TareqJudehGithub/TareqJudehGithub/README.md

 - 👋 Hi, I’m Tareq Judeh
-- 👀 I’m interested in data ccience and Python web development.
+- 👀 I’m interested in Data Science and Python web development.
-- 🌱 I’m currently working my way to master data science with Python,  Postgresql, and MS Power BI.
-I'm also skilled Full Stack development using technologies like (Flask/Django), (React.JS/Native), Bootstrap, CSS, and HTML.
+- 🌱 I’m currently on the path to master data science using Python, Postgresql, and MS Power BI.
+I'm also skilled at Full Stack development using technologies like (Flask/Django), (React.JS/Native), Bootstrap, CSS, and HTML.
 - 💞️ I’m looking to collaborate on projects related to my field of expertise.
 - 📫 Please feel free to contact me at tareq.joudeh@gmail.com